The ultimate Gravity SMTP guide: Everything you need to know

 - Auth Password – Secret API key from Mailjet

-- From Email – enter the email address that you want your emails to be sent from – e.g. [email protected].
+- Default From Email – enter the email address that you want your emails to be sent from – e.g. [email protected].

-- From Name – enter the name that you want your emails to be sent by – e.g. [Your Brand Name]
+- Default From Name – enter the name that you want your emails to be sent by – e.g. [Your Brand Name]

-Once you’ve added everything, click Save Changes.
+Once you’ve added everything, click the Save & Enable button at the bottom.

 Next, make sure to enable the Custom SMTP option as your primary integration.

-4. Send a Test Email
+4. Send a test email

 Finally, you’ll want to send a test email to make sure that your SMTP server is working properly.